turingschool/launch-curriculum/module3/lessons/Week2/RestfulRoutes.md

 What is a RESTful route?
 A RESTful route is a common pattern for defining our routes.
 It is used to map between HTTP routes/methods and CRUD functionality.
 By the way, REST stands for REpresentation State Transfer.
-This may be an interview question; remember it just in case.
+This may be an interview question; remember it, just in case.
 I

 What is a URI?
 URI stands for Uniform Resource Identifier.
 It is the part of the URL after the domain.
 Refer to [this Wiki page](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) for more information.
 For our purpose, the URI is the same as our route.